JSLee-24/JSLee-24/README.md

 - always opened to learn new skills and ideas!

 ### 👊 I like...
-- exercising by regularly going to the gym, and recreationally playing sports such as badminton, volleyball, basketball, and soccer to stay active 💪
+- exercising by regularly going to the gym, and recreationally playing sports such as bowling, volleyball, basketball, and badminton to stay active 💪
 - cooking delicious food for myself 😋🍽️
 - watching quiz shows and attempting to solve various types of problems 🤔